nmi246/Health/gi_recovery.md

 	- link:

-Electrolytes
+### Electrolytes

-Exercise
+###  Exercise

-Fasting:
+### Fasting:
-	•	skip breakfast.
+- skip breakfast
+- Eat first meal at or after 10am.

-Remove guilt:
+# Remove guilt:
-	•	Eat healthy but if you eat unhealthy, accept it and move on.
+- Eat healthy but if you eat unhealthy, accept it and move on.
 Don’t dwell on it and feel guilty; really bad for health.

 Active relaxation:
 	•	NSDR, active gut relax through deep breathes and and trying to mentally relax the gut.